Friska

 Main part of Franz Liszt's Hungarian Rhapsody #2.

 Friska, also known as Friss, (from friss, fresh, pronounced frish) is a term used in Hungarian folk dance.
-It's used in Hungarian dances where there is a sudden shift to a faster tempo in a certain section of the dance.
+It is used in Hungarian dances where there is a sudden shift to a faster tempo in a certain section of the dance.
 This faster tempo section is called the friss or friska.
 Examples of Hungarian folk dances which have a friska section include the csárdás and the verbunkos.

 Portions of Liszt's Hungarian Rhapsodies (all except rhapsodies 3, 5 and 17) take their form from the csárdás and contain a friska section.
 The friska is generally either turbulent or jubilant in tone.
 The Friska of Hungarian Rhapsody No. 2 is also the most well-known of the Hungarian Rhapsodies.